 Writing

-I also included Grammar and Punctuation, Grade 5 in our writing lessons as supplement practice on important grammar and punctuation rules.
-The black-and-white workbook covers 25 grammatical and punctuation topics including sentences, punctuation, word classes, and usage that build on the topics learned in the fourth grade edition.
+For punctuation lessons, I use portions of the 112-page Grammar and Punctuation, Grade 5 workbook.
+The black-and-white workbook covers 25 grammatical and punctuation topics including end punctuation, commas, quotation marks, underlining, and italics that build on the topics learned in the fourth grade edition.
 Each section includes four pages of instruction and activities for a total of 25 instructional pages and 75 practice pages.
-I use the workbook as extra practice for concepts covered in The Grammar & Writing Book.
+As with the fourth grade workbook, I again use only the writing and punctuation portions because of errors in the grammar sections.

 Spelling

-I also created the Teach a Student to Spell: Level 5 workbook for spelling lessons.
+I also created the Teach a Student to Spell: Level 5 workbook for spelling lessons as a follow up to Teach a Student to Read.
 Level 5 consists of 36 lists of one to four bases each.
 The number of bases in each list depends on the size of the word family.
 The activities focus on the four questions of Structured Word Inquiry: (1) What does a word mean?
 (2) How is the word built?
 (3) What are morphological and etymological relatives of the word? and (5) What are the sounds that matter?
 What are the letters doing?
 The goal of Level 5 is to study the spelling of English words using the Structured Word Inquiry framework.
 Level 5 builds on the spelling rules introduced in Level 3 and Level 4.
 Level 5 also reinforces the prefixes, suffixes, and connecting vowels from Level 2, Level 3, and Level 4 while introducing additional prefixes and suffixes.

 Vocabulary